Multi-Ligament Knee Injury

 A complex knee injury occurs when more than one ligament within the knee has been damaged.
-The major knee ligaments are the anterior cruciate ligament (ACL), the posterior cruciate ligament (PCL), the medial collateral ligament (MCL) and the fibular collateral ligament (FCL).
+The major knee ligaments are the anterior cruciate ligament (ACL), the posterior cruciate ligament (PCL), the medial collateral ligament (MCL) and the lateral collateral ligament (LCL).
+Two or more of these ligaments are injured, which is very common in a knee dislocation.

 A multi-ligament injury is rare.
 In order to sustain this type of injury, the patient most often was involved in a major accident or very traumatic sporting fall or event.
 Complex knee surgery and multi-ligament knee surgery to repair this type of injury is complicated and oftentimes can only be optimally performed by a knee specialist who performs complex knee surgeries routinely.